bijaymunda181/LearningsInTech/Linux/Test.md

 Note:- If boot file are remove or delete , except root user the users are deny to execute the cronjob.
 Note:- Whenever run any command first check normal user can execute the command or not if normal user can execute the command then cronjob seduled also apply.

+#firewall //A firewall is a network security device or software designed to monitor and control incoming and outgoing network traffic based on predetermined security rules.
+firewall-cmd --list-all // To show default zones detail. firewall-cmd --add-service=<ssh/http> // To add service active zone temporiry. firewall-cmd --add-service=<ssh/http> // To add sevice active zone permanent.
+#After that reload is required to changes.
+firewall-cmd --complete-reload //To reload agter permanent add the service. firewall-cmd --add-port=<22/80> --permanent // To add port in active zone permanent. firewall-cmd --remove-service=<ssh/http> // To remove service from active zone. firewall-cmd --remove-service=<ssh/http> --permanent //To remove service from active zone permanent.